Open access policy

 According to the Budapest Open Access Initiative. by “open access” (to peer reviewed scientific literature) we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.
 The only constraint on reproduction and distribution, and the only role for copyright in this domain, should be to give authors control over the integrity of their work and the right to be properly acknowledged and cited.

 The research and practice journal Penitentiary Science provides direct open access to its content, based on the following principle: free open access to research findings promotes global knowledge exchange.

-All materials of the journal are published under the Creative Commons Attribution-Non Commercial-ShareAlike 4.0 International license and are in the public domain.
+All materials of the journal are published under the Creative Commons Attribution 4.0 International license (CC BY 4.0) and are in the public domain.

 Full-text electronic versions of articles and all other published materials are freely available on the journal’s official website (http://jurnauka-vipe.ru) from the moment of publication of the issue.